southparkstan123/book-store-vue3/README.md

 - Search records of 'books' by name
 - Pagination for records
 - Switch theme and control the page size of pagination
+- Upload and Preview Images (For Testing only)

 ## Technical information